tpresley/sygnal/README.md

 ## Why?

-Cycle.js is a powerful and criminally underappreciated framewaork that despite its many advantages (like fully isolated side-effects, functional reactive style, pure by nature components, extremely small number of dependencies and bumdle size, and fast performance) can be challenging to build complex applications with due to the high learning curve to understanding functional reactive style programming with Observables, and the sometimes complex stream plumbing that is required to layer and connect components.
+Cycle.js is a powerful and criminally underappreciated framework that despite its many advantages (like fully isolated side-effects, functional reactive style, pure-by-nature components, extremely small number of dependencies, tiny bundle size, and fast performance) can be challenging to build complex applications with due to the high learning curve to understanding functional reactive style programming with observables, and the often complex stream plumbing that is required to layer and connect components together.

 Sygnal provides a structured way to create Cycle.js components that accomplishes several key goals:
 - Minimize boilerplate